 Her practice includes defence of high-profile provincial, national, and multi-jurisdictional class actions involving credit card insurance products, foreign exchange transaction costs, Ponzi schemes, mutual fund related management fees, alleged defective products, environmental claims, consumer protection claims, privacy breaches, and price-fixing claims.
 The resulting decisions are well-known precedents, particularly with respect to consumer protection, privacy, and competition-related claims.
 She has experience with all aspects of disputes, including complex and voluminous document production, multi-day oral discovery, multi-week trials, appeals and settlements (including class proceedings settlements on the eve of common issues trials).

-Additionally, Michelle has specialized knowledge in a variety of areas, including:
+Michelle also has specialized knowledge in a variety of areas, including:

-- privacy law (including access to information requests and compliance with privacy and data protection legislation)
+- privacy law, including access to information requests and compliance with privacy and data protection legislation; and

-Michelle has appeared as counsel before the British Columbia Court of Appeal (BCCA), the Supreme Court of British Columbia (BCSC), the Alberta Court of Queen’s Bench, the BC Privacy Commissioner, the Federal Privacy Commissioner, and the Youth Justice (Criminal) Court.
-She also has appeared as counsel before both domestic and international arbitration tribunals.
-She has extensive experience in the defence of provincial and national class proceedings.
+Michelle has appeared as counsel before the courts of British Columbia, the Alberta Court of Queen’s Bench, the Alberta Court of Appeal, the Ontario Superior Court of Justice, the BC Privacy Commissioner, the Federal Privacy Commissioner, Consumer Protection BC, the Youth Justice (Criminal) Court, and in leave to appeal proceedings before the Supreme Court of Canada.
+She has also appeared as counsel before both domestic and international arbitration tribunals.

 During law school, she completed Osgoode Hall's Intensive Program in Aboriginal Lands, Resources and Government.
 As part of that program, Michelle spent two months in New Zealand developing a legally focused rehabilitation program for maximum-security prisoners who were about to be released from custody.
 She also received Osgoode Hall's class prize for constitutional litigation.